Is Paris Burning? (book)

-Is Paris Burning?
-Is a 1965 book by Larry Collins and Dominique Lapierre telling the story of the Liberation of Paris during the Second World War.
+Is Paris Burning? is a 1964 book by Larry Collins and Dominique Lapierre telling the story of the Liberation of Paris during the Second World War.
 The book examines the military and political actions surrounding the events of late August 1944 around Paris and how these events unfolded.
+The book was originally published by éditions Robert Laffont in French under the title Paris brûle-t-il ?, with an English translation published in 1965 by Penguin Books.

 The title is taken from the question reportedly asked by Adolf Hitler following his order to destroy the city rather than let it be re-captured by the Allies.

 The story was adapted into a feature film by the same name in 1966.

 Structure

 The book is presented in three parts;

 Part 1, "The Menace", examines the military and political situation at the beginning of August 1944, and the considerations of the various parties involved.

 Part 2, "The Struggle", is a day-by-day account of the actions between 19 August, when the uprising by the French Resistance in the city commenced, and 25 August, when the German garrison surrendered.

 Part 3, "The Deliverance", describes the activities of 26 and 27 August, detailing particularly the consolidation by General de Gaulle of his position as leader of the liberated French state.